Ok, so let’s just get WordPress 101 out of the way.

 The Editor Window is what we call the window that opens when you click “edit” on a Page or a Post, or when you create a new one of these.
 Here is a picture as I write this.

 Now to the dreaded SEO.
-The mere mention can bring the sweats to a corporate CFO’s brow.
-But it’s not that bad.
+The mere mention can bring the sweats to a corporate CFO’s brow, but remember this is 101, we’re just going to get you started.
 Personally I use Yoast SEO but there are plenty of other good plugins out there.

 With most of these there are tutorials but we will not go into that much depth.
 Suffice it to say that you fill in the focus keyword, in lower case of course, and follow the directions, all at the bottom of your Editor Window.
 Starting to like that Editor Window guy now huh?
 Here is a shot of Yoast SEO at the bottom of this Editor Window right now.
 All I have done so far is the focus keyword, but I will do the rest.

-Click on the image above and it will become larger.
 Check out the suggestions with the red through green dots next to them.
 Try to follow those suggestions as you build your page/post and get the red and orange dots to either disappear or turn green.
-This is not SEO Optimization in it’s purest form, that costs a fortune.
-But this will get you in the ballpark, so to speak.
-Want to add more keywords, improve your plugin to premium.
+This is not SEO Optimization in it’s purest form, but this will get you in the beginner’s ballpark, so to speak.
+Want to add more keywords?
+Improve your plugin to premium.

 Finally there two last things to cover, and this applies mostly to Posts, and in my experience not so much with Pages.
 These are Featured Image and Clean Layout.